rdkcentral/rdk-halif-test-device_settings/docs/pages/dsHDMIIn/ds-hdmi-in_L3_Test-Procedure.md

 #### User Input Required - test04

--  **Yes**: User interaction is necessary to connect the Hdmi In device and to change the resolution on connected device.(This will be automated later).
+-  **Yes**: User interaction is necessary to connect the Hdmi In device and to change the resolution on connected device(like Fire Tv Stick, Xbox, Hdmi Analyzer).(This will be automated later).

 #### Acceptance Criteria - test04

-- Verify the video mode stauts.
+- Verify the video mode status.

 #### Expected Results - test04